Code-Institute-Submissions/milestone-4-INVITATIONS/README.md

 The 'Privacy Policy' and 'Terms & Conditions' text were copied from a website template on [Website Planet](https://www.websiteplanet.com/blog/make-privacy-policy-gdpr-compliant/)

+The 'Delivery' text was copied from [Rymans](https://www.ryman.co.uk/delivery-options).
+If this was not an educational project I would have written our own, or obtained a commercially available template.

 Any trademark names used remain the property of their copyright owner.
 If this was not an educational project then some products would probably have different names.

 ### Logo